Generalized Bayesian Nash Equilibrium with Continuous Type and Action Spaces: Introduction

 The main contributions of the paper can be summarized as follows. } \begin{enumerate} \item[(a)] \textbf{Novelty of the model}.
-We introduce a formal definition of generalized Bayesian Nash equilibrium with continuous type and action spaces, where the interdependence of players' feasible sets of actions is characterized by a system of inequalities parameterized by their own types and rivals' response functions.
-The new GBNE model subsumes the Bayesian Nash equilibrium model with type-dependent feasible set (of actions).
-The latter is recently proposed in \cite{liu2024Bayesian} to describe price competition in discrete choice models.
-To illustrate why the GBNE model is useful in practice, we list three examples in rent seeking, and price competition and Cournot games, where action space of each decision maker is subject to some type-dependent and/or action-dependent constraints.
+We introduce a formal definition of the generalized Bayesian Nash equilibrium with continuous type and action spaces, where the interdependence of players' feasible sets of actions is characterized by a system of inequalities parameterized by their own types and rivals' response functions.
+The new GBNE model subsumes the Bayesian Nash equilibrium model with type-dependent feasible sets (of actions).
+The latter {was} recently proposed { in \cite{ewerhart2020unique} in the setting of a finite type space and investigated} in \cite{liu2024Bayesian} to describe the price competition in discrete choice models, { where the feasible set of each player’s action is a type-dependent interval.
+This paper takes a step forward to generalize the existing BNE models by (a) including the interactions between players not only at the level of the objective functions but also at the level of the feasible sets by introducing type-and-action dependent feasible sets, and (b) proposing a unified framework where the feasible set is characterized by a system of inequalities, thus putting incorporating the Bayesian equilibrium (with/without the type-dependent feasible sets) and the generalized Nash equilibrium within a single framework.} To illustrate why the GBNE model is useful in practice, we list three examples in rent seeking games, price competition games and Cournot games, where {the} action space of each decision maker is subject to some type-dependent and/or action-dependent constraints.